Shyness can be difficult to overcome as it can easily be mistaken for something it’s not.

-So, how are they different?
+So, how are shyness and introversion different?

 A shy person might not actually be introverted, and vice versa.